 About Pinot Grigio

-Pinot Grigio is another Italian success story having experienced a similar rise to fame that ‘Prosecco’ has enjoyed over the last decade, particularly since 2004.
+Pinot Grigio is another Italian success story having experienced a similar rise to fame that ‘Prosecco’ has enjoyed over the last two decades since 2004.
 This is due to its easy drinking style and therefore suitable for wine as an aperitif, being famously popularised in wine and cafe bars by ‘ladies who lunch’.

-Pinot Grigio is the Italian name for the French white grape variety called ‘Pinot Gris’ [a member of the Pinot Noir family] from Alsace and also formally from Burgundy where it originated and known then as ‘Fromenteau’ - It is also known by this name in the Languedoc region of southern France.
+Pinot Grigio is the Italian name for the French white grape variety called ‘Pinot Gris’, [a member of the Pinot Noir family] from Alsace and also formally from Burgundy where it originated and known then as ‘Fromenteau’ - It is also known by this name in the Languedoc region of southern France.
+It is important to distinguish that there is a stylistic difference between Pinot Grigio and Pinot Gris, and a producer will often choose the one that best suits the style.

 "Viticulture was first introduced into the Italian island of Sicily around 800 BC"

-However in these countries, particularly Australia, Argentina and California, they have all now emulated this lighter style, even using the name ‘Grigio’ to capitalise upon this phenomenal Italian success story.
+Nowadays, despite the generalised differences of New World and French Pinot Gris, these countries, particularly Australia, Argentina and California, now all have a number of producers who emulate this lighter style, even using the name ‘Grigio’ (not always) to capitalise upon this phenomenal Italian success story.
 Pinot Grigio is more prolific in northern Italy particularly in the ‘Veneto’ region where the wines here can sometimes be a little thin and lacking in character, this could be because of over planting.
 However it comes into its own in the defined areas ‘Friuli-Venezia’ and the ‘Alto Adige’ where leading producers have created some well rounded, elegant and mineral laden examples.

 The Style Of Pinot Grigio